zinbrox/cowin_vaccination/README.md

 # cowin_vaccination

-An application to see available slots in cowin.
+An Flutter app to see available slots in vaccine slots from cowin portal and get notified of when slots are available in your district.

 ## Getting Started